bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

    E &:= \frac{\partial L}{\partial q'} q' - L \\
      &= \frac{\partial (\frac{1}{2}mq'^2 - U(q))}{\partial q'} q' - L \\
-     &= mq' \cdot q'_i - L \\
+     &= mq' \cdot q' - L \\
      &= 2K - (K - U) \\
      &= K + U \\
      \tag{16}

 where we can see that it's the kinetic energy *plus* the potential energy of the system.
-If the coordinate system you are using are Cartesian, then it is always the total energy.
+If the coordinate system you are using is Cartesian, then it is always the total energy.
 Otherwise, you have to ensure the change of basis does not have a time dependence or else there's no guarantee.
 See 15.1 from [2] for more details.

-Now we're almost at the Hamiltonian with Equation 15 but we want to do a variable substitution by getting rid of :math:`q'` and replacing it with something called the *generalized momentum*:
+Now we're almost at the Hamiltonian with Equation 15 but we want to do a variable substitution by getting rid of :math:`q'` and replacing it with something called the *generalized momentum* (to match our generalized position :math:`q`):

 .. math::